18 Therapist-Approved Date Night Questions for a Stronger Relationship

 How do you feel our sexual intimacy is going?

 Again, couples often don’t talk openly about their sex and erotic lives—even after being together for an extended period.
-They also don’t examine their contract or relationship with monogamy if they are not in an open relationship, Kort says.

 “I always tell couples: Don’t assume that you both agree about what [monogamous] means,” he says.
 “Talk about it openly and honestly.
 Make sure you are on the same page and, if you’re not, this is your chance to be.”
 (Here’s how to improve your sex life.)